eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

-In **France**, there is the [_Plan d'Épargne en Actions_](https://www.economie.gouv.fr/particuliers/plan-epargne-actions-pea) (**PEA**) that typically has a 5-year lock-in period, has lower or no tax but still subject to social security contributions ([17.2%](https://www.service-public.fr/particuliers/vosdroits/F22449)) at withdrawal.
+In **France**, there is the [_Plan d'Épargne en Actions_](https://www.economie.gouv.fr/particuliers/plan-epargne-actions-pea) (**PEA**) that typically has a 5-year lock-in period, has lower or no tax but still subject to social security contribution ([17.2%](https://www.service-public.fr/particuliers/vosdroits/F22449)) at withdrawal.
 If withdrawing early, tax is exempt under certain conditions such as starting a business or retirement;
 otherwise, gains are taxed at [12.8%](https://www.service-public.fr/particuliers/vosdroits/F22449).
 One big drawback with these accounts in France is they limit to investing in companies registered in the [European Economic Area](https://en.wikipedia.org/wiki/European_Economic_Area) (EEA)